-Objection: Some of the stakeholders have suggested that, to assess the achievements under the golden goals project, a copy of the scheme and the achievements thereunder may be furnished.
+Objection: Some of the stakeholders have suggested that, to assess the

 Response of the Petitioner: The petitioner has submitted that achievements under the different schemes have been shown in the petition.
 As informed at the hearing of ARR FY 2008-09, the goals for release of agricultural connections, planned under the golden goals, were later dropped.
 The targets for release are now based on the capital expenditure plan for the year.